values shutterstock_1303124506 smaller

 As you’re working on Step 1, you start to ask yourself, “What is most important for me?
 What are my non-negotiables?”

-You drill down until you have 5 to 10 specific core values listed out.
 These become your North Star as you create goals and make financial decisions.

 Step 3 – Create values-based goals

-In this step, you identify top level goals that are congruent with your values.
-Once you’ve got those, you break them down into mid-level and lower-level goals.
-The latter act as your first targets from which you identify small action steps, which you tackle one at a time.
+Once you’ve got those, you reverse-engineer them to identify small action steps, which you tackle one at a time.

 Step 4 – Apply the Values Filter to your finances